Texas Tech signed seven future Red Raiders to National Letters of Intent on Monday

 Sharonda McDonald named associate head coach while Amanda Locke will serve as assistant coach

-Former Texas A&M standout and professional player Sharonda McDonald joined the Texas Tech softball program on June 20, 2014, as associate head coach.
+Former Texas A&M standout and professional player Sharonda McDonald enters her first season as the associate head coach at Texas Tech after being named to the position on June 20, 2014.

 McDonald, a Houston native who played with new Red Raider head coach Adrian Gregory at Texas A&M, will coach the Texas Tech outfielders and lefty slappers while also serving as first base coach.
 She will be instrumental in recruiting and all other aspects of the program as well.